 Reader’s Digest has an interesting write-up on other uses of fabric softener sheets.

 Many homeowners have reported success using hydrogen peroxide to remove tile grout stains in their shower.
 The hydrogen peroxide whitens the grout much like bleach, but its fumes are less intense.
-(Although it’s still recommended that you use it in a well ventilated area and wear a mask.)
+(Although it’s still recommended that you use it in a well-ventilated area and wear a mask.)

 Simply spray the hydrogen peroxide on the tile grout, let sit for about 30 minutes, and then scrub it off with a stiff brush.

 Coolray and Mr. Plumber Air Conditioning, Heating and Plumbing is dedicated to helping Atlanta area homeowners keep their homes comfortable and efficient.
-For more info on us, contact us.